rh-mobb/documentation/docs/rosa/sts-with-private-link/README.md

 ## Create the AWS Virtual Private Cloud (VPC) and Subnets

 For this scenario, we will be using a newly created VPC with both public and private subnets.
 All of the cluster resources will reside in the private subnet.
-The plublic subnet will be used for traffic to the Internet (egress)
+The public subnet will be used for traffic to the Internet (egress)

+> **Note**: If you already have a Transit Gateway (TGW) or similar, you can skip the public subnet configuration

-> When creating subnets, make sure that subnet(s) are created to availability zone that has ROSA instances types available.
-If AZ is not "forced", subnet is created to random AZ in the region.
-Force AZ using `--availability-zone` argument in `create-subnet` command.
-Use `rosa list instance-types` to list ROSA instance types and check available types availability in AZ with `aws ec2 describe-instance-type-offerings --location-type availability-zone --filters Name=location,Values=AZ_NAME_HERE --region REGION_HERE --output text | egrep "YOU_PREFERRED_INSTANCE_TYPE"`.
-As an example, you cannot install ROSA to `us-east-1e` AZ, but `us-east-1b` works fine.
+> **Note**: When creating subnets, make sure that subnet(s) are created in availability zones that have ROSA instances types available.
+If AZ is not "forced", the subnet is created in a random AZ in the region.
+Force AZ using the `--availability-zone` argument in the `create-subnet` command.
+>
+>1.
+Use `rosa list instance-types` to list the ROSA instance types
+>
+>1.
+Use `aws ec2 describe-instance-type-offerings` to check that your desired AZ supports your desired instance type
+>
+>Example using ***us-east-1***, ***us-east-1b***, and ***m5.xlarge***:  `aws ec2 describe-instance-type-offerings --location-type availability-zone --filters Name=location,Values=us-east-1b --region us-east-1 --output text | egrep m5.xlarge`
+>
+>Result should display **INSTANCETYPEOFFERINGS [instance-type] [az] availability-zone** if your selected region supports your desired instance type

 1. Configure the following environment variables, adjusting for `ROSA_CLUSTER_NAME`, `VERSION` and `REGION` as necessary

     ```bash
-    export VERSION=4.9.0 \
+    export VERSION=4.9.15 \
            ROSA_CLUSTER_NAME=pl-sts-cluster \
            AWS_ACCOUNT_ID=`aws sts get-caller-identity --query Account --output text` \
-           REGION=us-east-2 \
+           REGION=us-east-1 \
            AWS_PAGER=""
     ```